 Subject Title Date of original enactment Description / relevance to SDC project ESIA General Law of Azerbaijan Republic on Ecological Safety No. 677-IQ.
-08/06/1999 Its purpose is to establish a legal basis for the protection of life and health, societhe environment, including atmospheric air, space, water bodies, mineral resources, natural landscapes, plants and animals from natural and anthropoged dangers.
+08/06/1999 Its purpose is to establish a legal basis for the protection of life and health, society, the environment, including atmospheric air, space, water bodies, mineral resources, natural landscapes, plants and animals from natural and anthropogenic dangers.
 The Law assigns the rights and responsibilities of the State, citizens and public associations in ecological safety, including information and liability.
 The Law also deals with the regulation of economic activity, territorial zoning and the alleviation of the consequences of environmental disasters.
-Ecosystems Law of the Azerbaijan Republic on Specially Protected Natural Territories and Objects No. 840-IQ.
+Ecosystems Law of the Azerbaijan Republic on Specially Protected Natural Territories and Objects No. 840- IQ.
 24/03/2000 Determines the legal basis for protected natural areas and objects in Azerbaijan.
 Law of Azerbaijan Republic on Fauna No. 675-IQ.
 04/06/1999 Defines the animal world, property rights over fauna and legal relationships between parties.
 It also describes issues of State inventory and monitoring, and economic and punitive regulations.
-Republic (approved by Law No. 418-IQ). inventory and monitoring.
-The Code regula drinking and service water and for medical sports, agricultural needs, industrial needs and hunting, discharge of waste water, fire water bodies.
-It provides for zoning, m Regulates the use of water bodies, sets property rights and covers issues of inventory and monitoring.
+Water Water Code of Azerbaijan 26/12 Republic (approved by Law No. 418-IQ).
+26/12/1997 Regulates the use of water bodies, sets property rights and covers issues of inventory and monitoring.
 The Code regulates the use of water bodies for drinking and service water and for medical treatment, spas, recreation and sports, agricultural needs, industrial needs and hydro energy, transport, fishing and hunting, discharge of waste water, fire protection and specially protected water bodies.
 It provides for zoning, maximum allowable concentrations of harmful substances and basic rules of industry conduct.
 Law of the Azerbaijan Republic on Water Supply and Wastewater No. 723-1Q.
 28/10/1999 Applicability limited to onshore operations.
 Restricts industrial waste releases into the sewage system; requires segregation of stormwater and industrial wastes from sewage and requires legal entities to acquire permissions to operate sewage treatment plant.